wavefrontHQ/docs/pages/doc/ingestion_policies.md

 ## Delete an Ingestion Policy

-If you no longer need an ingestion policy, for example, after a reorganization in your company, you might want to remove an ingestion policy.
+If you no longer need an ingestion policy, for example, after a reorganization in your company, you might want to delete an ingestion policy.

 {% include note.html content="Deleting an ingestion policy cannot be undone.
 Deleting an ingestion policy with a PPS limit, also deletes its associated alert."%}